-Trust accounting involves separating the expenses of a trust into different categories.
+Trust accounting involves separating the expenses of trust in different categories.
 This separation of expenses will help determine the proper treatment for tax and accounting purposes.

-Whether you are trustee, executor, conservator or guardian, you have several duties and responsibilities.
+Whether you are a trustee, executor, conservator, or guardian, you have several duties and responsibilities.
 In addition, you must be in compliance with all legal requirements.
-One of the legal requirements is “California Probate Code” to provide accounting to trust beneficiaries.
+One of the legal requirements is the “California Probate Code” to provide an accounting to trust beneficiaries.

 If you are looking for a knowledgeable and trustworthy trust accountant, please contact our firm for assistance.

 At Meseret Y. Zeleke, CPA, we provide the following services:

 - Preparing and maintaining financial reports which comply with the probate code,

 - Analyzing financial transactions at a great level of detail,